-People with scoliosis are, for all intents and purposes, double jointed in the neck.
+People with scoliosis are, for all intents and purposes, double-jointed in the neck.
 This hypermobility makes the joints unstable and puts them at a higher risk of injury and dislocation if not treated gently.
-There is no twisting or turning of the neck in scoliosis specific adjustments.
-Scoliosis specific adjustments use a precision mechanical adjusting instrument to adjust the neck and other joints of the body.
+There is no twisting or turning of the neck in scoliosis-specific adjustments.
+Scoliosis-specific adjustments use a precision mechanical adjusting instrument to adjust the neck and other joints of the body.

 Assessing New Patients

-We are often asked, what are doctors looking for when assessing a new patient with scoliosis.
+We are often asked what doctors are looking for when assessing a new patient with scoliosis.
 How much will we be able to help?
 The answer is different due to each patient’s unique case.
 Here are a few general signs we look for.

-The greatest factor we look at when determining how much progress we can make with a new patient, is the level of commitment that a patient is willing to put in.
+The greatest factor we look at when determining how much progress we can make with a new patient is the level of commitment that a patient is willing to put in.

 Like all types of treatments, part of the treatment plan takes place at home.
 The same is true with scoliosis treatment.
-If you are dedicated to a treatment plan, then you are far more likely to reap the benefits.
+If you are dedicated to a treatment plan, you are far more likely to reap the benefits.